-You are expected to participate in a single volunteer activity, for a minimum of 4 hours, for a local environmental organization, e.g., Friends of the Arcata Marsh, Friends of the Dunes, Humboldt Baykeeper, Humboldt Botanical Gardens, California Native Plant Society, Northcoast Regional Land Trust, Redwood Region Audubon Society, PacOut Green Team, Trinidad Coastal Land Trust, Sequoia Park Zoo, Humboldt Fish Action Council, Humboldt Surfrider, Northcoast Environmental Center, Humboldt Trail Stewards, California State Parks, HSU Natural History Museum, HSU Natural Resources Club, and more!
-The actual organization and specific activity that you volunteer for is up to you.
-This activity will help you appreciate the importance of community members in environmental resource management and environmental education.
+- You are expected to participate in a single volunteer activity, for a minimum of 4 hours. - This can be for the an Outdoor Campus Collaborative project or for a local organization, e.g., Friends of the Arcata Marsh, Friends of the Dunes, Humboldt Baykeeper, Humboldt Botanical Gardens, California Native Plant Society, Northcoast Regional Land Trust, Redwood Region Audubon Society, PacOut Green Team, Trinidad Coastal Land Trust, Sequoia Park Zoo, Humboldt Fish Action Council, Humboldt Surfrider, Northcoast Environmental Center, Humboldt Trail Stewards, California State Parks, HSU Natural History Museum, HSU Natural Resources Club, the Wiyot, Yurok, Hupa, or Karuk...etc.
+The organization and activity that you volunteer for is up to you. - This activity will help you appreciate the importance of community members in environmental resource management and environmental education.